NoahMarconi/blockhack2018/README.md

 ## Problem

 Smart Contract development on the public blockchain is unlike other paradigms.
-Storage is not cheap by any stretch of the imagination should be used a infrequently as possible.
+Storage is not cheap by any stretch of the imagination and should be used as infrequently as possible.

 Data intensive use cases, such as suply chain management or even access management for a large organization are non starters due to storage costs.

 ## Solution

-We build off of Richard Moores [Merkle AirDrops](https://blog.ricmoo.com/merkle-air-drops-e6406945584d) and introduce to novel additions:
+We build off of Richard Moores [Merkle AirDrops](https://blog.ricmoo.com/merkle-air-drops-e6406945584d) and introduce two novel additions:

   1. Pair with IPFS storage for data persistance;
   2. Demonstrate a new use case.

-The specific use case we demonstrate is updating permissions, access control, for any number of parties, without publishing thier addresses to the public chain.
-Should permissions change, a single root hash is published to the smart contract along with the ipfs hash of the latest dataset.
+The specific use case we demonstrate is updating permissions, i.e. access control, for any number of parties, without publishing thier addresses to the public chain.
+Should permissions change, a single root hash is published to the smart contract along with the IPFS hash of the latest dataset.

 The publishing of both hashes means the smart contract is always able to respond to the latest permission structure and users are always able to obtain thier merkle proofs from the IPFS dataset.